sourcegraph/handbook/content/support/support-team-rituals.md

 - We let each other know when we are/will be unavailable by posting in our #customer-support-internal Slack channel and adding it to Roots to be sure it's also reflected in the team CS team calendar and our Slack status.
 - Before we afk or ooo, we clearly indicate why a case can wait for us to return `OR` we post in our #customer-support-internal Slack channel and ask that someone either fill in or take it over (fill in if it's just a day and you want someone to keep an eye on it or have something specific for them to do; take it over if you are gone for a few days and we want the customer to have a smooth handover).

+And remember, you never have to ask to take the time you need and you never have to share why you need the time you do.
+You just need to communicate clearly and make sure the team knows how to have your back.

-Sometimes we wake up not feeling well and we don't have it in us to line things up.
+Also, sometimes we wake up not feeling well and we don't have it in us to line things up.
 That's okay!
 Simply add a sick day to Roots and post in #customer-support-internal Slack channel and @ mention @cs-leadership and ask that they tend to things for you.

 Optionally, when we are out for more than a day or two, we can create a "what did I miss" doc in our [shared drive folder](https://drive.google.com/drive/u/1/folders/1w-4j9T1z1GxnpvSbr_o5VRVxkct7w27O) for our teammates to populate with things we need to catch-up, be aware of when we return.